 Once you’ve hooked people with your front cover, they’ll flip your book over to find out more information about the book.
 The back cover is your chance to build on the intrigue you sparked on the front cover and close them on the idea that your book can’t be missed.

 - A blurb about your book, also know as the book description

 Make your book description or reviews the focus of your back cover (since those are the elements most likely to push people over the edge and inspire a purchase).
 Then, put your author bio, ISBN number, and barcode on the bottom quarter of the page.

 If you’re publishing a hardcover book, some of this information can be put onto interior flaps of the dust jacket.
 Similarly, if you’re publishing digitally, this info will be text on the ebook’s description page.

 The last part of your book cover design that you’ll need to put some thought into is your spine.
 Since most bookstores shelve their books vertically, your spine is the only real way for your potential readers to easily spot your masterpiece on a shelf.

 When it comes to spines, you’ll want to keep it simple.
 On the top of the spine, write the title (this should also be in the largest font).
-Then, include your author name towards the bottom (for space reasons, just use your last name) followed by your publishers insignia.
+Then, include your author name toward the bottom, followed by your publisher imprint.

 When you’re designing your cover, just be sure to check with your designer to make sure your spine design will work with your book length; if your book is less than the 150 page range, you might run into some formatting issues.

-The physical parts of your book, including your cover, are key to getting your book off the shelf and into your reader’s hands.
-And now that you know the anatomy of a winning book cover, you can get designing if you have the personal know-how or better know how to judge the cover you receive from a professional.
+Attracting more readers in an oversaturated market isn’t easy, but the physical quality of your book, including your cover, is key to getting your self-published book off the shelf and into your reader’s hands.
+And now that you know the anatomy of a winning book cover, you can get designing (if you have design skills) or at least better know how to judge the cover you receive from a professional designer.